-Father Emmanuel Francis Ribeiro is a Zimbabwean Roman Catholic Church priest, composer and novelist.
+Father Emmanuel Francis Ribeiro was a Zimbabwean Roman Catholic Church priest, composer and novelist.
 Ribeiro has composed over 17 Roman Catholic Church songs.
 He was the head of the committee which penned Zimbabwe’s national anthem and was part of the committee which designed Zimbabwe’s national flag.

 He was born in 1935 in Chivhu.